schniggie/arc_pi_taxonomy/README.md

 This project is actively evolving!
 Contributions, corrections, and additions are encouraged.
 Please follow the repository’s contribution guidelines to submit new findings or improvements.

-## 📜 License
+## 📜 License & Attribution

-This taxonomy is licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This methodology and repository content are licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-If you use or adapt this methodology in any form—blogs, videos, training, or derivative methodologies—you must explicitly credit the original source as follows:
+If you use, reference, or build upon this methodology, you **must** explicitly attribute the original work as follows:

-> *"This content/methodology is based Arcanum Information Securities Prompt Inejction Taxonomy by Jason Haddix, available at https://github.com/Arcanum-Sec/arc_pi_taxonomy/
+> *"This methodology/content is based on the [Arcanum Prompt Injection Taxonomy](https://github.com/Arcanum-Sec/arc_pi_taxonomy/) by Jason Haddix ([Arcanum Information Security](https://arcanum-sec.com/))."*

+Full license details are available in the [LICENSE.md](LICENSE.md) file.